isaacnmm/pestpolicy-hugo2XX/content/posts/best-tick-shampoo-for-dogs/index.md

 Mycodex P3 is a concentrated shampoo with triple-action capability.

 It lathers easily and heavily to allow the ingredients to penetrate through the animals coat.
 Apart from killing parasites on the dogs body, it will also eliminate scales and dandruff.
 With this flea and tick shampoo, your dog or cat will be protected from ticks and fleas for about one week.
-Thus, its recommended to wash your [dog once a week to keep ticks and fleas](https://pestpolicy.com/best-flea-combs-for-dogs/) at bay.
+Thus, its recommended to wash your [dog once a week to keep ticks and fleas](https://pestpolicy.com/best-flea-combs-for-dogs/)at bay.

 The light fragrance from this shampoo takes away the foul odor from dogs fur and skin.
 The Good: - Kills ticks and fleas on contact - Ideal for sensitive skins - Contains soothing and moisturizing ingredients - Nice fragrance The Bad: - Only one-week protection